5.7x28mm vs. 223 Rem: Which Is Better For CQB?

 Muzzle Velocity and Kinetic Energy

-Although the 5.7x28 provides excellent muzzle velocity and kinetic energy for a pistol round, it simply cannot compare to the 223 Remington in this category.
+Although the 5.7x28 attains excellent muzzle velocity and kinetic energy for a pistol round, it simply cannot compare to the 223 Remington in this category.

-When discussing the 5.7x28, it is important to note that there are two distinct types of 5.7x28 ammunition: military/law enforcement vs. sporting.
+When discussing the 5.7x28, it is important to note that there are two distinct types of 5.7x28 ammunition: military/law enforcement, and sporting.

 Due to the Gun Control Act of 1968, armor-piercing ammo capable of being fired in a handgun is illegal in the United States.
 The ATF has unconstitutionally expanded on this ban with some rifle rounds as well, primarily the 2014 banning of the importation of Russian 7N6 5.45x39mm ammo.

-With this in mind, how is it possible for FN Herstal to sell the 5.7x28 in the United States, considering that the cartridge was specifically designed to penetrate Kevlar soft body armor?
+With this in mind, how is it possible for FN Herstal to sell 5.7x28 in the United State considering that the cartridge was specifically designed to penetrate Kevlar soft body armor?

-NATO standard 5.7x28, otherwise known as SS190, fires a 31-grain Hornady V-MAX bullet at 2,350 fps and 380 ft-lbs of muzzle energy.
+NATO standard 5.7x28 (otherwise known as SS190) fires a 31 grain V-MAX bullet at 2,350 fps muzzle velocity with 380 ft-lbs of accompanying energy.
 That’s more than sufficient to punch through NATO soft body armor.

-Federal American Eagle offers an FMJ sporting round that is popular with the 5.7x28 shooting community; it has a muzzle velocity of 1,655 fps and 243 ft-lbs of kinetic energy.
-A far cry from the full power NATO loads the Secret Service carries in their FN P90 submachine guns!
+Federal Premium offers an FMJ sporting round that is popular with the 5.7x28 shooting community.
+It has a muzzle velocity of 1,655 fps with 243 ft-lbs of accompanying kinetic energy.
+It’s a far cry from the full-power NATO loads the Secret Service carries in their FN P90s!

 Trajectory